stas00/porting/transformers/fairseq-wmt19/README.md

         return self.src_vocab_size
 ```

-Since `fairseq` didn't use `bos` (beginning of script) tokens, I also had to change the code to not include those:
+Since `fairseq` didn't use `bos` (beginning of stream) tokens, I also had to change the code to not include those:

 ```
 -            return bos + token_ids_0 + sep